stefphd/teensy_ert/README.md

 The Embedded Coder Target for Teensy provides a library to use Teensy 3.X and 4.X boards with code generated from Simulink, using the Embedded coder.
 The library provides the typical blocks for input & output and other utilities.
 The library is built upon the [Embedded Coder Target for Arduino](https://it.mathworks.com/matlabcentral/fileexchange/30277-embedded-coder-target-for-arduino).

 The library implements both standalone and external mode execution.
-However, Processor-In-the-Loop (PIL) and Software-In-the-Loop (SIL) are not available.
+However, Processor-In-the-Loop (PIL), Software-In-the-Loop (SIL), and Hardware-In-the-Loop (HIL) are not available.

 Author: Stefano Lovato (<a href="mailto:stefano.lovato.1@phd.unipd.it">stefano.lovato.1@phd.unipd.it</a>)